romain-xu-darme/tarloader/README.md

 ranging from 0 to N.

 ## Handling file extensions
-By default, the object enumerate all files contained in the archive ending with the following extensions:
+By default, the object enumerate all files contained in the archive.
- * .jpg
- * .jpeg
- * .png
- * .ppm
- * .bmp
- * .pgm
- * .tif
- * .tiff
- * .webp

 It is however possible to filter the images by manually specifying a set of authorized file extensions.
 ```